meduzen/learning-backlog/README.md

 ## History

 This list was initially started using Basecamp in June 2020, and was migrated to GitHub during Summer 2025.
+Issues 2 to _to complete once everything migrated_ are the ones migrated.

 > [!WARNING]
 > List not fully migrated yet.
 Around 50 items remaining.